-If it should ever be necessary to evacuate students from the school, the number you have designated on the emergency form as the main contact number will be called.
+If it should ever be necessary to evacuate students from the school, the number you have designated on the district's emergency phone call systemform as the main contact number will be called.
 A notice of the relocation site will also be posted on the school gate and broadcasted by the radio stations listed below.
 If possible, another district school will be used as the relocation site.